 The Great Barrier Reef provides many locations for snorkelers to explore, but you’ll generally need to take a boat tour, or to book an overnight stay on one of the islands located on the barrier, to reach them.

-Queensland and the Great Barrier Reef features some of Australia’s most popular snorkeling spots.
-The Low Isles (located 15 kilometers northeast of Port Douglas), Green Island and Fitzroy Island (both located on the inner reef, a 45-minutes boat trip from Cairns), are highly popular with day-trippers.
+Queensland and the Great Barrier Reef feature some of Australia’s most popular snorkeling spots.
+The Low Isles (located 15 kilometers northeast of Port Douglas), Green Island, and Fitzroy Island (both located on the inner reef, a 45-minute boat trip from Cairns), are highly popular with day-trippers.